Automate actions with Govern Hooks

 )

-Automatically assign sign-off final approvers for a bundle#
+Automatically assign sign-off final approvers for a bundle

-This hook should be added to the Govern Bundle hooks list, and should run on “UPDATE”.
+This pre-phase hook should be added to the Govern Bundle hooks list, and should run on “UPDATE”.
 As it cannot run on “CREATE” phase (as the link to the Dataiku Bundle won’t be set yet), it can be backed up by another hook to trigger a “post-create” run (see below in this doc).
 Please note it requires to fork the Govern Bundle template to modify the template / blueprint version, and this behaviour will work only for Govern Bundle using this forked template.
 This hook requires the forked bundle to have a new field called “approvers”, which is a list of users.

 The logic implemented here is the following: